Pulses and Snakes in Ginzburg--Landau Equation: Results for the Plane Pulsating Soliton

-First, let us consider values of $b_3$ greater that $b_{3Hopf}$.
+First, let us consider values of $b_3>b_{3Hopf}$.
 There is a stable and robust periodic orbit to this side which becomes larger and deforms as $b_3$ is increased up to $-0.1424$.
-A representative periodic orbit is in Figure \ref{Figure8}.
+A representative periodic orbit is in Fig. \ref{Figure22}.

 Next, moving to values smaller than $b_{3Hopf}$, we see a clean, periodic orbit which slowly grows in size as $b_3$ is made more negative.
 The periodic orbit, time series, and solitary waves are qualitatively similar to those for $b_3>b_{3Hopf}$.